 On the Day the World Begins Again (2019) Co-directed with Armand Garnet Ruffo.
 4 minutes.
 HD

 This poetry video, based on a poem by Armand Garnet Ruffo, is included in the anthology film Who Is Bruce Kauffman?, which explores and celebrates Kingston, Ontario’s vibrant poetic community through the eyes of a poet impresario who manages to be both ubiquitous and elusive.
-Eight of the city’s most accomplished film makers collaborate with eight of Kingston’s finest poets to interpret their poems in short cinematic pieces.
-This movie will premiere at the 2019 Kingston Canadian Film Festival.
+Eight of the city’s most accomplished film makers collaborated with eight of Kingston’s finest poets to interpret their poems in short cinematic pieces.
+This movie premiered at the 2019 Kingston Canadian Film Festival.

 Revolution Begins at Home (2016) Producer-director.
 90 minutes.
 HD video.

 Archival documentary on radical left politics in Toronto in 1969-70, using my own family’s membership in a Maoist group as the central story.
 This work is really addressed to a new generation of activists who may not be aware of the history of radicalism in Canada.

 Featured at the 2017 ReFrame Documentary Film Festival in Peterborough, Ontario